 1. Go for a crazy cable ride over Gangtok city

 This is a kilometer of zig-zag thrill that starts from Deorali and takes the visitors to Tashiling.
-Offering a bird’s eye view of Gangtok, it is one of the most exciting things to do in Gangtok and top-rated among Gangtok tourist attractions.
+Offering a bird’s eye view of Gangtok, it is one of the most famous things to do in Gangtok and top-rated among Gangtok tourist attractions.

 It is a double-cable zig back ropeway, in which each cable car can carry up to 24 passengers only.
 There are no seats in the cable car, so you need to stand.
 The 1 km long ride (2 km to and fro) has three stations – the first station is at Deorali near Institute of Tibetology; the next station is Namnang; and the topmost station is in Tashiling, close to the Secretariat.